 Steps in the Single IRB Review Process for Initial Applications

-This page describe the steps to obtain single IRB (sIRB) review from the UW IRB at the time a study has been funded.
+This page describes the steps to obtain single IRB (sIRB) review from the UW IRB at the time a study has been funded.
 For information about what to do before you submit a funding application to a funding agency, see UW is the Lead or Coordinating Site or UW is a Participating Site.

 The sIRB application structure